plforacle/heatwave-implementation/connect-dbs-compute/connect-dbs-compute.md

     ![mysql endpoint private ip](./images/mysql-endpoint-private-ip.png "mysql endpoint private ip")

 2. Use the following command to connect to MySQL using the MySQL Shell client tool.
-Be sure to add the MDS-HW private IP address at the end of the command.
+Be sure to add the HEATWAVE-DB private IP address at the end of the command.
 Also enter the admin user and the db password created on Lab 1

     (Example  **mysqlsh -uadmin -p -h10.0.1..**)